This is a partial transcript from "Hannity & Colmes," July 27, 2005, that has been edited for clarity.

 Watch "Hannity & Colmes" weeknights at 9 p.m.
 ET!

 ALAN COLMES, CO-HOST: Democratic senators continue to sound off on the nomination of John Roberts to the Supreme Court.
-Yesterday, Senator Pat Leahy predicted that an anti-choice nominee would have trouble in the Senate.
+Yesterday, Senator Pat Leahy (search) predicted that an anti-choice nominee would have trouble in the Senate.

 (BEGIN AUDIO CLIP)

 SEN. PATRICK LEAHY, (D) VERMONT: Just as you would not have a justicewho — nominee who said "well, I wouldn't consider Brown versus Board of Education"settled law," I don't see how they could get confirmed.
 I don't see how somebody whosaid they don't consider Roe versus Wade settled law, I don't see how they getconfirmed."

 (END AUDIO CLIP)

 COLMES: And earlier today, Senator Kennedy blasted the White House forrefusing to turn over papers with claims are protected by attorney-client privilege.

 SEN. EDWARD KENNEDY (D), MASSACHUSETTS: Many of the memosvital to our consideration of Judge Roberts for the Supreme Court were written while heworked in the Solicitor General's Office.
 That office works for all the American people,not just the president.
 Attorney-client privilege clearly does not apply.

 (END VIDEO CLIP)